the-alchemist88/Cpp_helper_codes/Classes/static_members_notes.md

 };
 ```

-- A class cannot have a data member of type its own type, but it can have, as a static data member.
+- A class cannot have a data member of its own type, but can have it as a static data member.

 ```
 class Myclass
 {